cyberbotics/webots/docs/guide/Pre-requisites.md

 1. Some Mathematical topics such as : Linear Algebra, Calculus, Probability & Statistics as well as combinatorics.
    A university level mathematics course should be taken so as to get thorough with these parts.

-2. Knowledge of any/all programming language(s) out of the following upto intermediate level is desired : C++, Python, Java , Matlab as well as stronghold on basic coding algorithms.
+2. Knowledge of any/all programming language(s) out of the following upto intermediate level is desired : C++, Python, Java , MATLAB as well as stronghold on basic coding algorithms.

 3. Basic knowledge of circuits and circuit components.